aross0625/Shtepi-e-Paster/README.md

 # Shtepi-e-Paster
-Cleaning Application for Android
-Designed for managing business services for a local cleaning company Deployed on Google Play Store
-Source code owned and maintained by Alexander Ross
+Android application designed for managing business services for a local cleaning company in Tirana, Albania.
+Currenntly deployed on Google Play Store in Albania and Germany.
+Source code owned and maintained by Alexander Ross.